Elliptic normal curves of even degree and theta functions: Introduction

 \subsection{Acknowledgements}

 Kaneko was supported in part by JSPS KAKENHI Grant Numbers JP23340010, JP15K13428, JP16H06336.
 Kuwata was supported by JSPS KAKENHI Grant Numbers JP23540028, JP26400023, and by the Chuo University Grant for Special Research.
+Part of this work was done while Kuwata was visiting Boston University.
+We also thank the referee for useful comments.